AlisAquilae/Academia/content/Terminology/Theories/Water 1/Darcy's Law.md

 - $D$ is soil layer depth
 - $B$ is soil layer width
 - $H$ is the [[Hydraulic Head]]
-- $x$ is the distance in the flow direction
+- $L$ is the distance in the flow direction

 The formula reads as follows.
 If the conductivity ($K$) is high, water can flow through the ground easily, leading to a higher discharge.
 A thicker aquifer ($D$)  or wider strip of land considered ($B$, perpendicular to the flow direction) leads to a larger cross-section through which water can flow, leading to a higher discharge.
-Finally, $\frac{\Delta H}{\Delta x}$ is the **Hydraulic Head Gradient** and gives the decrease in hydraulic head ($H$) over a certain distance in the flow direction ($x$).
-Since hydraulic head differences are the cause of flow, a large gradient leads to a large discharge.

 >[!Note]
 >